2018 UPS & FedEx Rates Not as Advertised, Research Shows

 As always, there are lessons in the data and, thankfully, 2018 is less than a quarter old.
 Now’s a good time to review recent carrier invoices and monitor your shipping going forward.
 Use the data presented here to gauge where you might stand.

 Accordingly, don’t hesitate to engage your carrier rep and work toward understanding and mitigating any unexpected impacts.
 Of course, the carriers aren’t in the business of making that easy to do alone.
-VeriShip can provide an impact analysis of your business’ shipping will likely save you money in 2018 — and beyond.
+VeriShip can provide an impact analysis of your business’ shipping that will save you money in 2018 — and beyond.